rpbouman/huey/README.md

 You can think of a derived attribute as an expression (formula) that calculates some aspect from a single value from the attribute upon which it is based.
 For example, from an attribute that represents timestamp values, we can extract only the date part, or only the time part, or even the individual parts like year, month, and so on.
 The values that are thus derived from the original attribute values can be thought of as a 'virtual' column.

 Derived attributes may be placed on either the rows or the columns pivot table axis.
-Derived attributes may be used as filter too.
+Derived attributes may be used as filter too, and they can also be aggregated.

 ### Aggregates